Not every fairy tale is as it seems. This is the true story of the first couple of professional wrestling, Macho Man Randy Savage and Miss Elizabeth.

-“Probably three or four months before Randy passed, we ran into each other at a doctor’s office.
+“Probably three or four months before Randy passed away, we ran into each other at a doctor’s office.

 I was on my seventh or eighth back surgery, and I couldn’t pass an EKG because I was getting just jammed up with anesthesia every three or four months.
 My new wife Jennifer and I were sitting on those little seats in the doctor’s office in Tampa and all of a sudden the door opens and in comes Randy.

 I went, [Gasps].
 Freaked me out, scared me to death.

 And he goes, ‘Hey, brother.
 What’s up, Hogan?’
 He had that gleam in his eye and looked really healthy.
 He gained his weight back and he had a wedding ring on.
 I said, ‘Hey, Mach, what’s up with the ring?’